Open Data Hub logo

 4. Double-click guided-demos and verify that the folder contains several demo notebooks.

-You can run these demo notebooks as described in Running distributed data science workloads from notebooks.
+You can run these demo notebooks as described in Running the demo notebooks from the CodeFlare SDK.

-In the examples in this procedure, you edit the demo notebooks to provide the required information.
+In the examples in this procedure, you edit the demo notebooks in JupyterLab to provide the required information, and then run the notebooks.

 Prerequisites